frane/distrain/README.md

 | `medium` | 7B | 4096 | 32 | 32 | 8 | 11008 | ~80 GB |
 | `large` | 13B | 5120 | 40 | 40 | 8 | 13824 | ~160 GB |

 Set `PRESET=small` on the coordinator to bootstrap a 1B model.
-Nodes auto-detect the architecture from the checkpoint — no configuration needed.
+Nodes auto-detect the architecture from the checkpoint.

 ## Running it